 - 1. Answer ALL the questions. - 2.
-Number your answers exactly as they appear in this question paper. - 3.
+Number your answers correctly according to the numbering system used in this question paper. - 3.
 Use Arial font, font size 12 and 1.5 line spacing. - 4.
 Please submit your answer sheet under "Assessments" on Blackboard. - 5.
-Each question is accompanied by readings (literature sources). - 6.
-You are also encouraged to refer to your learning guide as an additional source. - 7.
+Each question is accompanied by a reading (literature source). - 6.
 Attach the reference list.